volume-trader/QuantowerKB/quantower-algo/access-volume-analysis-data-from-indicators.md

 ![Indicator lines show average buy size and average sell size](../.gitbook/assets/volumeanalysisindicator.png)

 In this topic, we showed you the simple example of indicator based on volume analysis data.
-You may improve it and create really advanced and complex indicator, similar to Volume Analysis tools from Quantower, for example Cluster Chart.
+You may improve it and create really advanced and complex indicator, similar to Volume Analysis tools from VT-Terminal, for example Cluster Chart.
 In our next topics we will provide an example of drawing volume profiles on the chart.